Grommash9/aiotx/docs/index.rst

 2. **UTXO Client:** For UTXO-based networks like Bitcoin and Litecoin, AioTx provides a UTXO client.
 This client allows you to generate addresses, import addresses for monitoring, retrieve balances, estimate fees, and send transactions effortlessly.
 The UTXO client also includes support for bulk transactions, enabling you to send multiple transactions in a single operation.

-3. **TON Client:** Client for Telegram Open Network - now we have monitoring and token sending for it
+3. **TON Client:** Client for Telegram Open Network - now we have monitoring and token sending for it.
+TON client also includes support for bulk transactions, enabling you to send multiple transactions in a single operation.

-4. **TRON Client:** Client for TRON (trx) blockchain - now we have only read operations
+4. **TRON Client:** Client for TRON (trx) blockchain - you can monitor transaction and do TRX/TRC20 transactions

 5. **Blockchain Monitoring:** One of the standout features of AioTx is its blockchain monitoring capabilities.
 You can easily monitor new blocks and transactions on the supported blockchains by registering custom handlers.
 AioTx provides a simple and intuitive way to start and stop monitoring, and it even allows you to monitor multiple clients simultaneously.
 Integration with the Aiogram library is also supported, enabling you to send notifications or perform actions based on the received blocks and transactions.